 The best time of day to spot wildlife is in the morning or late afternoon/evening.
 Being on a bus long enough increases your chances.
 Best season is during the warmer summer months.
 There is not much wildlife in the winter due to hibernation.
 Denali also has a rich and amazing flora.
 Wildflowers begin to bloom in early June till late July.
-The highest chance to spot Northern Lights is March/April and September/October.
+Since the Denali region is almost free light pollution, it's an excellent area to see the aurora borealis (Northern Lights).
+The sky must be dark enough and clear.
+It's possible to see the Aurora here between mid-August and early-May.
+However, the highest chance to spot Northern Lights is in March/April and September/October.

 Winter is a great season to visit this place but if you aren't bothered by a few hours of afternoon rains then August-September is also a great time to go as there will be less tourists at this time of the year.